All About Grains

 Some have theorized that grains containing gluten may be a detriment to health.
 See All About Gluten for more.

 What’s in whole grains?
-(And what’s not in refined grains?)
+(That’s not in refined grains.)

-Whole grains contain fibre.
-Fibre is a critical component of health.
+Whole grains contain fiber.
+Fiber is a critical component of health.

-The subtraction of fibre from our diet is likely a major source of chronic disease.
-Low fibre intake has been linked to constipation, hemorrhoids, appendicitis, diverticulitis, polyps, and cancers.
-(Still, other cultures, such as indigenous Arctic people, have survived just fine without high levels of fibre.)
+The subtraction of fiber from our diet is likely a major source of chronic disease.
+Low fiber intake has been linked to constipation, hemorrhoids, appendicitis, diverticulitis, polyps, and cancers.
+(Still, other cultures, such as indigenous Arctic people, have survived just fine without high levels of fiber.)

-Because fibre is not digestible, just 89% of the typical primitive diet was available for energy.
+Because fiber is not digestible, just 89% of the typical primitive diet was available for energy.
 Compare that to 93% in the modern diet.

 Energy